India overhauls military recruitment, seeking younger troops - NewsBreak

 India overhauls military recruitment, seeking younger troops

-NEW DELHI (Reuters) -India’s military is overhauling its recruitment process for personnel below officer rank, aiming to deploy fitter, younger troops on its front lines, many of them on shorter contracts of at most four years, defence officials said on Tuesday.
+NEW DELHI (Reuters) -India’s military is overhauling its recruitment process for personnel below officer rank, aiming to deploy fitter, younger troops on its front lines, many of them on shorter contracts of up to four years, defence officials said on Tuesday.

 India, which shares a heavily militarised border with Pakistan and is involved in a high-altitude Himalayan stand-off with China, has one of the world’s largest armed forces with some 1.38 million personnel.